tagtag

 What is a contingency fee in an injury lawsuit?

-In New York, attorneys are paid a contingency fee of one-third, meaning they will usually collect one-third of your recovery (by verdict or settlement).
-With a contingency fee agreement, you won’t pay the lawyer an hourly basis for their legal services – in fact, you won’t pay anything up front.
+In New York, attorneys are paid a one-third contingency fee, meaning they usually collect one-third of your recovery (by verdict or settlement).
+With a contingency fee agreement, you won’t pay the lawyer hourly for their legal services – in fact, you won’t pay anything upfront.
 Their payment is contingent on whether you recover compensation for your injuries.
-If you don’t win your case or settle, they don’t get paid.
+They don’t get paid if you don’t win your case or settle.

 With a contingency fee arrangement, everyday New Yorkers who would not otherwise be able to afford access to good lawyers will be able to afford the best legal services available.